hivdb/sierra-client/python/README.md

 ### Input Patterns
 A pattern is a set (list) of mutations.
 With this method, you can analyze mutations derived from different samples at the same time.
 The method accepts one or more files contained mutations.
-Each row in the files is considered as a pattern.
+Each row in the files represents a pattern.
 Here's an example of a file contained 2 patterns:

 ```
 RT:M41L + RT:M184V + RT:L210W + RT:T215Y